peixuanWu/Rif-Diff/README.md

 For infrared and visible image fusion, part1：ir image，part2：vis image.

-### 4. model parameters
+### 4. Model parameters
 All the parameters involved in the test are set up and you can use them directly.

+### 5. Y channel
+For multi-exposure image fusion and infrared and visible image fusion, our model uses the Y channel of the YCbCr color space for fusion, while the Cb and Cr channels are fused in the traditional method.

 ## To train
 ### 1.train dataset
-Download the training dataset from [**WHU-MFI dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MFF task, and put it in **./train_dataset/l/WHU-MFI**.

-Download the training dataset from [**MEFB dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MEF task, and put it in **./train_dataset/MEFB/**.

-Download the training dataset from [**MSRS dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for IVF task, and put it in **./train_dataset/MSRS/**.
+We provide the train datasets for multi-focus image fusion, multi-exposure image fusion, and infrared and visible image fusion.
+Download and put them into the corresponding folders.

+The train datasets are at [Baidu Drive](https://pan.baidu.com/s/1-xRZTi6x142EZOojRumawA?pwd=c4mg)(code:c4mg).

-- Recommend：For multi-exposure image fusion, infrared and visible image fusion, we recommend that you use image prior fusion to make your own training dataset.
+- Recommend：For fusion tasks lacking the ground truth, you may use the folder "image_fusion_prior" to make your own training dataset.
+- Note：Our datasets are derived from the widely used public datasets, which has been cited in our paper.

-### 2. Prepare your dataset
+### 2. Model parameters
-    train_dataset/
-           part1/
-           part2/
-For multi-focus image fusion, part1：near-focus image，part2：far-focus image.

-For multi-exposure image fusion, part1：low-exposure image，part2：over-exposure image.

-For infrared and visible image fusion, part1：ir image，part2：vis image.
+Most of the parameters have already been pre-configured.
+The hyper-parameters involved in the training process can be set according to those specified in the paper, or adjusted freely based on your own needs.

+## Citation
+If you find our work useful for your research, please cite our paper.

 ## Citation